SenseT8N/Emagleo-Android/README.md

 [![F-Droid Badge](https://img.shields.io/badge/F--Droid-4848FF?style=flat-square&logo=fdroid)](https://f-droid.org/packages/com.emagleo.browser/)
 [![Latest Release](https://img.shields.io/github/v/release/SenseT8N/Emagleo-Android?style=flat-square&sort=semver&color=6750A4)](https://github.com/SenseT8N/Emagleo-Android/releases/latest)

 Emagleo is a privacy-first, free, and open-source (FOSS) web browser for Android that embraces the modern **Material You (Material 3)** design language.
-Experience a truly native interface that adapts to your device's theme, without compromising speed or security.
+Built using **Flutter** and **Dart**, it delivers a truly native interface that adapts to your device's theme, without compromising speed or security.

 ---

 ### ✨ Key Features

-* **🎨 Dynamic Theming (Material You):** Emagleo automatically extracts color palettes from your Android wallpaper, applying them to the entire browser interface for a seamless, personalized experience.
+* **🎨 Dynamic Theming (Material You):** Emagleo automatically extracts color palettes from your Android wallpaper, applying them to the entire browser interface for a seamless, personalized experience, thanks to Flutter's UI capabilities.
 * **🛡️ Privacy By Default:** Absolutely **zero telemetry** or tracking.
 Comes with a powerful, built-in ad and tracker blocker active from the moment you install.
-* **⚙️ Lightweight & Speedy:** Built with minimalism in mind, ensuring a small app size and fast page loads, even on older devices.
+* **⚙️ Lightweight & Speedy:** Built with minimalism in mind, ensuring a small app size and fast page loads across all compatible Android versions.
 * **🧑‍💻 FOSS Commitment:** The entire codebase is auditable and transparently licensed under the **GPLv3**.

 ### 📱 Preview